apiko-dev/amazon-ivs-react-native-broadcast/docs/api-documentation.md

 | :---: | :---: | :---: |
 | `onAudioSessionResumed(): void` | No | iOS |

-#### `onMediaServicesWereLost`
+#### ⚫ `onMediaServicesWereLost`

->In very rare cases, the entire media subsystem on an iOS device will crash.
-In this scenario, the SDK can no longer broadcast.
+>_In very rare cases, the entire media subsystem on an iOS device will crash.
+In this scenario, the SDK can no longer broadcast._

 Indicates that the media server services are terminated.
 Respond by stopping and completely deallocating broadcast session.
 All internal components used by the broadcast session will be invalidated.